franchesoni/crispy-bassoon/README.md

 # crispy-bassoon

 **setup**
-first follow the instructions in mess to set up a conda environment (I don't like it either, but it's easy)
+you can follow the instructions in `mess/setup_env.sh`, for manual install do a mix of that and:
 ```
 pip install --upgrade pip
 pip install git+https://github.com/facebookresearch/segment-anything.git